-&lt;sup>4See OECD (1999, 2004 and 2006).
+4See OECD (1999, 2004 and 2006).

-&lt;sup>5Mortensen and Pissarides' (2001) equilibrium search model also yields a convexity of the reservation productivity (hence unemployment inflows) in EPL, provided that the matching function is specialised as a Cobb-Douglas.
+5Mortensen and Pissarides' (2001) equilibrium search model also yields a convexity of the reservation productivity (hence unemployment inflows) in EPL, provided that the matching function is specialised as a Cobb-Douglas.
 This model also implies a negative effect of EPL on unemployment inflows and outflows.
 In the case of outflows, however, it is not possible to establish a priori the sign of the second derivative.

-search models of the labor market (Mortensen and Pissarides, 2001).
+effect on the unemployment rate is therefore ambiguous, as in standard equilibrium search models of the labor market (Mortensen and Pissarides, 2001).
 Provided that unemployment inflows are negative and convex in EPL, while unemployment outflows are linearly declining in EPL, we expect unemployment to be decreasing for low levels of job protection (as the effect on unemployment inflows dominates) and increasing for larger values of s (as the effect on unemployment outflows becomes relatively more important).
-This assumption, which is standard in the literature (see Persson and Tabellini, 2000), is consistent with empirical evidence (see OECD 1999 and Section 4 below) and delivers an interior minimum at $\hat{s}^l$ .
+This assumption, which is standard in the literature (see Persson and Tabellini, 2000), is consistent with empirical evidence (see OECD 1999 and Section 5 below) and delivers an interior minimum at \hat{s}^l .

-Finally, we assume for simplicity that EPL leaves the high-skill types unaffected, i.e., that $F^h$ and $H^h$ are constant.
-Moreover, consistently with a large body of empirical evidence, we assume that the unemployment inflow rate is always higher for the low than for the high skill workers, i.e. $F^l(s) \geq F^h \, \forall \, s$ , and that, for any degree of EPL, the unemployment outflow rate of the high skill workers is higher than the outflow rate of the low skill ones $(H^l(s) \leq H^h \, \forall \, s)$ .
-It follows that, for any level of EPL, the unemployment rate is higher among the low skill types, a fact largely documented by the literature.
+Finally, we assume for simplicity that EPL leaves the high-skill types unaffected, i.e., that F^h and H^h are constant6.
+Moreover, consistently with a large body of empirical evidence, we assume that the unemployment inflow rate is always higher for the low than for the high skill workers, i.e. $F^l(s) \geq F^h \, \forall \, s$, and that, for any degree of EPL, the unemployment outflow rate of the high skill workers is higher than the outflow rate of the low skill ones $(H^l(s) \leq H^h \, \forall \, s)$.
+It follows that, for any level of EPL, the unemployment rate is higher among the low skill types, a fact largely documented by $\overline{^6}$ This is another easily alterable assumption.
+In a companion paper (see Boeri, Conde-Ruiz and Galasso, 2003), we show that our results hold also in an environment in which EPL affects unemployment inflow and outflow rates of the high-skill types, provided that unemployment flows are less responsive for the high-skill types than for the low-skill individuals and that low-income insiders constitute a majority of the voters.